2023-05-20 05:57:00

 What happened once the virus was isolated?

-From there, the work was enormous, because we had before us a virus that was not known: we had to learn everything about it, know the proteins that make it up, its genetic material, what type of cell it infects, the consequences of this infection…
+From there, the work was enormous, because we had before us a virus that was not known: we had to learn everything regarding it, know the proteins that make it up, its genetic material, what type of cell it infects, the consequences of this infection…

 It was also necessary to develop serological tests very quickly both for diagnosis and to carry out large surveys aimed at demonstrating that the virus only infected AIDS patients and not other patients.

 It was necessary to mobilize other teams: immunologists, molecular biologists, clinicians and patients, knowing that at the time we would not have time to find a treatment to save them.
-We found ourselves face to face with people who came to the Institut Pasteur to ask us questions about the virus.
+We found ourselves face to face with people who came to the Institut Pasteur to ask us questions regarding the virus.
 Humanly speaking, it was very difficult.

 Your years of research were rewarded in 2008 with the Nobel Prize, shared with Luc Montagnier.
 What was your reaction ?